r-andy79/shopping-helper/README.md

 11. Run the application using `heroku ps:scale web=1`,
 12. Specify IP and PORT as config vars in Heroku app setting

+There are no differences between deployed and development version of the application.

 The repository of the application is available on the master branch on [GitHub](https://github.com/r-andy79/shopping-helper).
 New functions were built on new branches and merged with master branch, after they had been tested successfully.

 ## Acknowledgements